rundeck/docs/docs/learning/solutions/automated-diagnostics/tours.md

 ### Included Tours

-* The Tour numbers are the _recommended_ order to follow when using the Tours.
-This order my not be applicable for all users.
+* Tour numbers are the _recommended_ order to follow when using the Tours.
+This order may not be applicable for all users.
 See the **Expected Result** column to identify which Tours are relevant for you.

 | Tour | Dependencies or Requirements | Expected Result |
 |---|---|---|